-- How much time per day does the average salesperson spend selling, versus doing everything else? - What is your opportunity win rate?
+- How much time per day does the average salesperson spend selling, versus doing everything else? - How quickly are you responding to inbound customer interest? - What is your opportunity win rate?
 Which salespeople are able to close the highest ratio of sales opportunities and why?
 Which salespeople are struggling to close? - How long does it take on average for the team to close a deal?
 Can that be compressed? - How productive is your sales team? - What percentage of revenue is coming from new customers versus existing customers?

 DURATION TITLE DETAILS 70 Minutes Task Participants working in small groups.
 Task: Brainstorm the business ideas in your group and choose the one.
 Business idea can be invented by you or just select one successful business in your country.
 Use the scheme given above and create Sales Engine for your business.
-20 Minutes Debrief Debrief is led by the facilitator and the participants are sharing their results and opinions from their working experience.
+20 Minutes Debrief Debrief is led by the facilitator and the participants can share their results and opinions from their working experience.